New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Preliminaries and related work

 \subsection{Topological data analysis}

-Topological Data Analysis (TDA) is an emerging direction in data science that applies concepts from algebraic topology, particularly homology theory, to the analysis of high-dimensional and large-scale data \cite{wasserman2016topological, bubenik2015statistical}.
-A central motivation for TDA is that high-dimensional data often incur significant computational costs when processed by conventional techniques such as machine learning algorithms.
-In addition, such data may exhibit intricate geometric or topological structures that are not easily captured by traditional statistical or learning-based methods, but which naturally fall within the scope of algebraic topology.
-TDA provides a principled framework for extracting such structural information in a way that is both mathematically robust and computationally tractable.
+Topological data analysis (TDA) is an emerging framework in data science that applies tools from algebraic topology, particularly homology theory, to the analysis of high-dimensional data~\cite{wasserman2016topological,bubenik2015statistical}.
+The central idea is that large and high-dimensional datasets often exhibit geometric and topological structures that are difficult to capture using traditional statistical or machine-learning methods.
+TDA provides a principled framework for extracting such structural information in a mathematically robust and computationally tractable manner.

-A very practical problem in topological data analysis (TDA) is analyzing a point cloud to reveal its underlying ``shape.''
-Suppose we are given $n$ distinct points, each represented as an $m$-dimensional vector in $\mathbb{R}^m$.
-By imposing a metric, such as the Euclidean metric, we can define a distance between any pair of points.
-If the distance between two points is less than a chosen threshold $\bar{\epsilon}$, then we connect them by an edge.
-This results in a graph with $n$ vertices and an associated connectivity structure.
-Each clique, meaning a fully connected subgraph, can be regarded as a simplex of the corresponding dimension.
-For example, a clique of $(r{+}1)$ vertices represents an $r$-simplex.
-In this way, we construct a simplicial complex $K$.
+A common task in TDA is to infer the ``shape'' of a dataset given as a point cloud.
+Suppose we are given $n$ points in $\mathbb{R}^m$.
+By equipping the space with a metric (e.g., the Euclidean metric) and fixing a threshold $\bar{\varepsilon}$, we connect two points by an edge whenever their distance is less than $\bar{\varepsilon}$.
+This produces a graph whose cliques can be interpreted as simplices: a clique of $(r+1)$ vertices corresponds to an $r$-simplex.
+In this way we obtain a simplicial complex $K$.

-As mentioned earlier, Betti numbers, which are the ranks of homology groups, are topological invariants.
-Therefore, knowledge of these numbers at a given threshold $\bar{\epsilon}$ provides information about the shape of the point cloud.
-The parameter $\bar{\epsilon}$ is commonly referred to as the \textit{length scale}.
-One of the main objectives of TDA is to understand the structure of a point cloud at various length scales.
-Betti numbers capture the number of topological features in the simplicial complex, such as connected components, loops, and voids.
-Features that emerge at a particular threshold $\bar{\epsilon}_1$ and disappear at another $\bar{\epsilon}_2$ are typically considered as noise.
-By examining how these features persist over different scales, TDA provides insight into the underlying structure of complex and potentially high-dimensional data.

-Suppose that from a set of $n$ data points in $\mathbb{R}^m$, equipped with a suitable metric and a chosen threshold $\bar{\epsilon}$, we construct a simplicial complex $K$.
-The primary objective is to analyze its topological structure, for instance, by estimating its Betti numbers.
-Since homology theory is inherently Abelian, the associated chain groups can be treated as vector spaces.
-This algebraic structure makes computation more tractable, as one can apply techniques from numerical linear algebra.
-For example, the $r$-th chain group is generated by the set of $r$-simplices $\{ \sigma_{r_i} \}_{i=1}^{|S_r^K|}$.
-We define the corresponding $r$-th chain vector space as the span of $\{ \ket{\sigma_{r_i}} \}_{i=1}^{|S_r^K|}$, where each $\ket{\sigma_{r_i}}$ serves as a basis vector.
-With a slight abuse of notation, we denote this vector space by $C_r^K$, referring to the $r$-chain space associated with the $r$th chain group.
-Its dimension is simply $|S_r^K|$, the number of $r$-simplices in $K$.